-Former England international goalkeeper Scott Carson signed for Manchester City on a season-long loan deal on deadline day of the August 2019 transfer window.
+Former England international goalkeeper Scott Carson signed another season-long loan deal with Manchester City in September 2020, having originally arrived on a season-long loan deal on deadline day of the August 2019 transfer window.

-The experienced stopper will provide further competition and cover for both Ederson and Claudio Bravo having arrived from Derby County and joins with an impressive CV in tow.
+The experienced stopper provides further competition and cover for both Ederson and Zack Steffen and is armed with an impressive CV in tow.

 Starting his career at Leeds United, Carson joined Rafael Benitez’ Liverpool in January 2005 and featured for the Anfield side against Juventus in their Champions League quarter-final first leg.